What are cookies?

 The GDPR will introduce a duty on all organisations to report certain types of data breach to the relevant supervisory authority.
 In some cases, organisations will also have to report certain types of data breach to the individuals affected.

-A notifiable breach has to be reported by the DCO to the relevant supervisory authority within 72 hours of NHS becoming aware of it.
+- A notifiable breach has to be reported by the DCO to the relevant supervisory authority within 72 hours of New Healthcare Solutions Ltd becoming aware of it.
 The notification must contain:

 Compliance and reporting